JDN89/vue-dotnet-issue-tracker/README.md

 ##  To Do
 - fix display of date time - DONE
     >
-- add new issue
+- add new issue - DONE
-    - automatically fill in current date upon creation of issue
+    - automatically fill in current date upon creation of issue - DONE
 - edit existing issue
-- delete issue
+- delete issue - DONE
-- add new project
+- add new project - DONE
-- delete a project and related issues (cascade delete?)
+- delete a project and related issues (cascade delete?) - DONE
-- load issues related to a specific project
+- load issues related to a specific project - DONE
     - upon logging in Project [0] gets loaded - DONE
 - remove token automatically when it expires
 - display errors in a nice format